 2. Using Drugs And Alcohol To Cope

 While using drugs and alcohol can rob you of the current moment, it won’t take your pain away.
 Drugs and alcohol make us numb.
 We drink or use to forget, to get out of our minds of the moment; for a short time, it works.
 However, the payoff isn’t worth the cost.
 Drug and alcohol use has consequences.
-Alcohol is a Depressant and can make us feel worse after we use it.
+Alcohol is a depressant and can make us feel worse after we use it.
 It can create more negative feelings including depression, anxiety, stress, guilt, shame, and even health issues.
 A physical and psychological addiction can develop, all from using drugs and alcohol to escape grief.

 3. Replacing A Person Or A Relationship With A Substance